Elaborados Cárnicos Medina: 66 million lb of beef a year in an automatic buffer

 All the boxes that enter the automated warehouse need to go through a checkpoint where it is verified that their weight and measurements meet the requirements established for their placement in the installation.
 Boxes that do not pass this inspection are sent to a rejection circuit.
 There, operators recondition them according to instructions from the WMS, thus enabling them to enter the warehouse.

-The Director of Operations at Elaborados Cárnicos Medina acknowledges, “We’re extremely satisfied with the automated installation because it covers our needs, which include connecting our center’s processing, ageing, cutting and packaging processes in a completely automatic way.”
+The Director of Operations at Elaborados Cárnicos Medina acknowledges, “We’re extremely satisfied with the automated installation because it covers our needs, which include connecting our center’s processing, aging, cutting and packaging processes in a completely automatic way.”

 Automation not only has boosted the throughput of the warehouse, but has also been key for maintaining the cold chain necessary for properly preserving the meat.
 As for the safety of the workers and of the facility in general, the installation was equipped with automatic fire doors.
 If activated, the warehouse would be hermetically sealed to prevent the spread of flames and to allow for rapid evacuation of personnel.